alexarje/sensing/book/week2.md

 ## Capturing sound

-Capturing sound involves documenting and representing sonic experiences using various methods.
+Let us now turn to how we can capture and represent sound in different ways.
 This can include written descriptions, visual representations, and audio recordings.
 Each approach offers unique insights into the qualities and context of sounds.

 ### Writing about sound

 Writing about sound is a way to translate auditory experiences into language.
 This can involve:

-- **Descriptive writing**: Use vivid adjectives and metaphors to convey the character of sounds (e.g., "a shimmering, metallic clang" or "a gentle, rhythmic hum").
+- **Descriptive writing**: Use adjectives and metaphors to convey the character of sounds (e.g., "a shimmering, metallic clang" or "a gentle, rhythmic hum").
 - **Contextual notes**: Record the time, location, and circumstances in which the sound occurred.
 - **Reflective journaling**: Capture your emotional or sensory response to the sound, noting how it affected your mood or perception.
-- **Analytical writing**: Break down the sound into its components (pitch, rhythm, timbre, dynamics) and discuss its structure or function.
+- **Analytical writing**: Break down the sound into its components (e.g., pitch, rhythm, timbre, dynamics) and discuss its structure or function.

 Writing helps clarify your listening experience and can be used for research, creative projects, or personal reflection.